Camille A. Brown

-Brown has performed at the 2018 and 2015 TED Conference in Vancouver, Canada and given talks at both TEDxBeaconStreet and TEDx Estée Lauder Companies.

-Camille A. Brown is the Choreographer for Roundabout Theater’s Toni Stone, Much Ado About Nothing- directed by Kenny Leon, Once The Musical, and will make her Metropolitan Opera debut as Choreographer for Porgy & Bess.
-Brown made her directorial debut with the Broadway revival of for colored girls who have considered suicide/ when the rainbow is enuf, and Fire Shut Up In My Bones for The Metropolitan Opera (co-directed with James Robinson).

-Ms. Brown made her Broadway Directorial Debut for the Broadway revival of for colored girls who have considered suicide/when the rainbow is enuf making her the first Black woman to Direct and Choreograph a Broadway show in 67 years.
-The production received 7 Tony Award nominations including Best Direction of a Play and Best Choreography, 3 Outer Critics Circle Award nominations including Outstanding Director of a Play and Outstanding Choreography, 3 Drama League Award nominations including Outstanding Direction of a Play, 3 Chita Rivera Award nominations including Outstanding Choreography in a Broadway Show, and 2 Drama Desk Award nominations and The New York Times proclaimed the production "Triumphant" and "a Broadway homecoming celebration that you will not want to miss."

-Dance training
+Camille A. Brown is an American dancer, choreographer, director, and dance educator.
+Four-time Tony nominee as a professional dancer with Ronald K. Brown's company in the early 2000s.
+In 2006 she founded her own dance company, the Camille A. Brown & Dancers, producing several dance productions, winning a Princess Grace Awards and a Bessie Award.

+Since 2010s Brown worked on stage musical productions, including Robert O'Hara's Bella: An American Tall Tale, Michael Arden's Once On This Island and Kenny Leon's Much Ado About Nothing, winning two Audelco Award and being nominated at the Drama Desk Awards and Lucille Lortel Awards.
+For her choreography direction on 2019 Choir Boy, she was nominated at the Tony Award for Best Choreography.

+Brown made her musical direction debut with for colored girls who have considered suicide/when the rainbow is enuf (2022) for which she was nominated for the Best Direction of a Play and Best Choreography.
+She was also nominated for the Tony Award for Best Choreography for the Alicia Keys's musical Hell's Kitchen (2023) and Gypsy (2024).
+She worked on the NBC special Jesus Christ Superstar Live in Concert (2018).

+Early life and education

-As a child, Brown trained at The Bernice Johnson Dance Center and The Carolyn DeVore Dance Center.
-She continued her training in high school at Fiorello H. LaGuardia High School of Music & Art and the Performing Arts while simultaneously attending The Ailey School on scholarship.
-Brown earned a B.F.A. from the University of North Carolina School of the Arts and went on to dance as a member of Ronald K. Brown’s Evidence, A Dance Company, and was a guest artist with Rennie Harris Puremovement and Alvin Ailey American Dance Theater.
+Camille A. Brown was born and raised in the neighborhood of Jamaica, Queens in New York City.
+Since she was a child she studied dance and performing arts at the local Bernice Johnson Dance Center and at the Carolyn DeVore Dance Center.
+She continued her studying in high school at Fiorello H. LaGuardia High School of Music & Art and the Performing Arts while simultaneously attending The Ailey School on scholarship.
+Brown earned a Bachelor of Fine Arts from the University of North Carolina School of the Arts.

-Camille A. Brown & Dancers

-Brown's company, Camille A. Brown & Dancers, debuted in 2006.
-Reviewing their debut, The New York Times said Brown's "personal physical style, with its focused bursts of energy and frozen positions that explode into motion, colors her group works very differently."
+Career

-Camille A. Brown & Dancers has performed works such as ink, Bessie Award winning Mr. TOL E. RAncE, Bessie Award nominated BLACK GIRL: Linguistic Play, City of Rain, Good & Grown, and The Groove to Nobody’s Business, among others.
-The company has performed these works in national and international venues, including The Kennedy Center, NYU Abu Dhabi, The Joyce Theater, New York City Center's Fall for Dance Festival, Lincoln Center for the Performing Arts, Jacob’s Pillow Dance Festival, Bates Dance Festival, The Yard, White Bird, REDCAT, and Belfast Festival at Queen's, among others.
+After her graduation, Brown danced as professional dancer of Ronald K. Brown's Evidence, A Dance Company from 2001 to 2007, and was a guest artist with Rennie Harris Puremovement and at the Alvin Ailey American Dance Theater.
+Between 2004 and 2005 she worked for two concert dance with Urban Bush Women.
+In 2006 Brown founded her company Camille A. Brown & Dancers.
+The group has performed works such as ink, Bessie Award winning Mr. TOL E. RAncE, Bessie Award nominated BLACK GIRL: Linguistic Play, City of Rain, Good & Grown, and The Groove to Nobody's Business, among others.
+The company has performed these works in national and international venues, including The Kennedy Center, NYU Abu Dhabi, The Joyce Theater, New York City Center's Fall for Dance Festival, Lincoln Center for the Performing Arts, Jacob's Pillow Dance Festival, Bates Dance Festival, The Yard, White Bird, REDCAT, and Belfast Festival at Queen's, among others.